qdraw/starsky/starsky/starsky/readme_api.md

 - Description
 - Title
 - ColorClass
+- Latitude (in decimal degrees)
+- Longitude (in decimal degrees)
+- LocationAltitude (in meters)
+- LocationCity
+- LocationState
+- LocationCountry
 - `rotateClock` is using `-1` or `1` to rotate the image
     -   `-1` is rotate image 270 degrees
     -   `1` is rotate image 90 degrees